-After the river I entered in Big Dominguez Canyon and was reminded more and more of the parts of Utah I love.
+After the river, I entered Big Dominguez Canyon and got reminded more and more of the parts of Utah I love.

 And much like Utah, there were signs of the ancient people…Utes in this case.

-Further into the canyon I went.
-And I further enjoyed my Utah-like bliss.
+Further into the canyon, I went.
+And I additionally enjoyed my Utah-like bliss.

 Down into the canyon, I saw signs of more recent inhabitants.

-Further down the “trail” I went.
-The “trail” become more of a worn path marked by the occasional cairn.
+Further down the “trail,” I went.
+The “trail” becomes more of a worn path marked by the occasional cairn.

 Shortly before exiting the canyon proper and rising to the top of the Uncompahgre Plateau, I made camp for the evening.

-Being an overnighter, a luxury was packed that made for pleasant evening in camp.
+Being an overnighter, a luxury was packed, making for a pleasant evening in camp.

-The plateau was reached and the dirt road walking portion of the trip began.
+I reached the plateau, and the dirt road walking portion of the trip began.

-A last look was taken into the canyon.
+I took a last look into the canyon.

-Followed the dirt roads for a bit and entered the Wagon Park area.
+I followed the dirt roads and entered the Wagon Park area.

 The plateau was nice, but time to enter the canyon again.

-Into the Little Dominguez Canyon area (did some off trail hiking in some washes…delayed me, but was oh-so-beautiful) I went.
+I went into the Little Dominguez Canyon area (I did some off-trail hiking in some washes…delayed me, but it was oh-so-beautiful) I went.

 It was late.
 I was tired.